massenergize/Documentation/ME Components.md

 * <a href="#me-card">MECard </a>
 * <a href="#me-form-generator">MEFormGenerator </a>

-NOTE: The below listed properties of each component are easily subject to change.
-While these docs are updated from time to time, there is a chance that somethings might have changed in  various places.
-Just a heads up.
-**Also, feel free to change anything in the code if need be!
-Just remember to document as well!**
 ### <a name ="me-button">MEBUTTON </a>
 Has all the features that the normal button has and accepts all the default props as well.
 Comes with accepted button styles out of the box, but open to any kind of tweaks via the provided channels below.
 |Property| Description |Type |Values Or Examples